kozeedndnotes/dnd/Wizard Divination (2024) - Future Self/homebrew.md

 ### Forewarning
-Combat Utility + weaponizes reactions that often go un-used.
+Combat Utility + weaponizes reactions that often go un-used, allows players to choose what they do and if they consume the reaction.
 - Level: 1
 - Cast Time: 1 action
 - Range: 90 feet